leodecm3/Leos-raylib-cpp-quickstart/README.md

 # Using this template

+Rename this folder before generating the `.sln` file, as the project will be named after it.\
-First, change the icon `./resources/icon.png` and the player `./resources/wabbit_alpha.png.`\
+Change the icon `./resources/icon.png` and the player `./resources/wabbit_alpha.png.`\
 Duplicate, rename, and change the class `./src/MyClass` .h .cpp\
-Edit the Main function at ./src/main.cpp to use your class.
+Edit the Main function at `./src/main.cpp` with your game./

 # Ship your game

 After opening Visual Studio and running the code as release, you will find the EXE at `/bin`.\
-To share your game, copy that EXE and the `./resources` folder to the same place.\
+To share your game, copy that EXE and the `./resources` folder to the same place, and ship it!.\

 It should look like this:

 FolderWithYourGame\